jJosephM/SkyrmionDome/README.md

 ## We're starting over!

+**Follow suggestions from organizational paper - make a notebook that chronologically labels what happened each day and use this readme for results

 Use the proposal as a starting guide
 Make a new folder for this path
 Begin by verifying the height versus radius relations and their compatibility with material parameters